Best Acoustic Electric Guitar – Under $300 $500 $750 & $1000

 Washburn originally gained recognition for their Electric Guitars.
 However, they’ve successfully broadened their reach into the entry-level and mid-tier acoustic guitar scene, exemplified by the Woodline O12SE.
 This guitar showcases a perfect blend of premium features, solid construction, and great value for money.

-Boasting a solid mahogany top and laminate mahogany back and sides, it delivers a warmer tonality with a down-to-earth vibe.
+Boasting a solid mahogany top and laminate mahogany back and sides, this is a great guitar that delivers a warmer tonality with a down-to-earth vibe.

 The inclusion of a Graphtech NuBone nut and saddle, usually an additional expense, adds a premium touch.